evereverland/2022/introduction.md

 ## Colophon

 ### Titles Typeface

 The typeface for all the titles in this website is [Windsor]( https://en.wikipedia.org/wiki/Windsor_(typeface) ).Windsor is a serif typeface created by Eleisha Pechey in 1905.
 It is intended for use such as display and in headings rather than for body text.

  The Windsor typeface was used on all the covers of the [_Whole Earth Catalog_]( https://en.wikipedia.org/wiki/Whole_Earth_Catalog ), for the titles and credits for [_Annie Hall_]( https://en.wikipedia.org/wiki/Annie_Hall ) and most Woody Allen movies, and a number of TV shows such as [_The Price is Right_]( https://en.wikipedia.org/wiki/The_Price_Is_Right_(American_game_show) ) and [_All in the Family_]( https://en.wikipedia.org/wiki/All_in_the_Family ).

+ Use of the Windsor font is a "new homes for old things" gesture.

+### Body Typeface

+Verdana, just because it's a highly legible font.
+And, perhaps, because it may resembelt the Univers typefaces used in the _Whole Earth Catalog_.

+### File Format

+Files are text files in Markdown format.

 ***